General aspects

 YES.

-If you do so, you (the representative or the substitute) must use your organiser account to inform the Commission of your changes.
+If you do so, you (the representative or the substitute) must use your organiser account to inform the Commission of the changes.

 The names of the new group members will appear in the online register.
-The names of the former group members will remain visible in the register throughout the procedure (the relevant authorities can then check the validity of the signatures collected and submitted to them for verification).
+The names of the former representative and/or substitute will remain visible in the register throughout the procedure (this is so that the relevant authorities can check the validity of the signatures collected and submitted for verification).

 YES.